genusslicht/AO3Skin/README.md

 ## Features

-- Slim Header that stays with you when you scoll
-  - Except When you're in the middle of a reading session!
+- Slim Header that stays with you when you scoll (Except when you're in the middle of a reading session!)
-- Clean consistent design
+- Sticky Dashboard navigation (Desktop only) and Filters
+- Custom icons for required tag
+- Individual tag category colors
+- Styled statistics graph
+- Customizable through CSS variables

 ## Installation / Setup (AO3 Skin editor)